tomkat-cr/data_lakehouse_local_stack/README.md

 CLUSTER_DIRECTORY="/home/LocalLakeHouse/Project/Storage/minio/data-lakehouse/ClusterData/RaygunIpSummary"
 ```

-The parquet files resulting from the dataframe build part in the ingestion process. are in the path assigned to `CLUSTER_DIRECTORY`.
+The parquet files resulting from the Dataframe build part in the ingestion process. are in the path assigned to `CLUSTER_DIRECTORY`.

 Get the total size for all files currently processed in the Dataframe: